-Crawford, a Democrat, was the representative for Georgia's 2nd congressional district from 1859 to 1861.
+Crawford was the representative for Georgia’s 2nd congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1855 to Jan 1861, Crawford missed 351 of 1,619 roll call votes, which is 21.7%.
 This is on par with the median of 24.1% among the lifetime records of representatives serving in Jan 1861.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1855-Mar 1856||177||50||28.2%||85th|

 |Dec 1857-Feb 1858||104||10||9.6%||22nd|

 |Dec 1859-Feb 1860||69||24||34.8%||84th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information